• About

 Normality Formula

-Normality (N) = Number of equivalent gram volume of the solution in litres.
+Normality (N) = Number of equivalent gram volume of the solution in liters.

 Where Number of gram equivalent =Weight of solute × Equivalent weight of solute.